jinscript/CarND-Advanced-Lane-Lines/README.md

 For calculating the radius of the curvature.
 I first fit a polynomial with pixels converted to meters for each lane.
 And then I calculate the radius using Radius of Curvature formula.

-The code for this step is contained in the Measuring Curvature section of the IPython notebook.

 I calculate the postition of the vehicle with respect to center using this formula: `offset_in_meters = ((left_lane_pixel + right_lane_pixel) / 2 - image_width / 2) * xm_per_pix`.

 Where left_lane_pixel, right_lane_pixel are the lane pixels closest to the vehicle.

-The code for this step is contained in the Pipeline section of the IPython notebook.
+The code for this step is contained in the Measuring Curvature & Offset section of the IPython notebook.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.